Perhaps the most common question newcomers have when they see sportsbook odds is, "What do the numbers mean?"

 A square is a newbie to sports betting.
 Sportsbooks love "square" money because the books usually win on that bet.
 "Squares" tend to not do any homework but bet with their heart -- simply on their favorite team, for example.

-Money-line betting is the most common type in hockey because so many NHL games are decided by one goal.
-But sportsbooks also put out a puckline, which has one team at -1.5 goals and the other at +1.5.
+The puckline acts as the spread in hockey.
+One team will be favored at -1.5 goals and the other at +1.5.
 The moneyline favorite in an NHL game will be the team at -1.5 on the puckline.
 However, most times the favorite on the moneyline will return a plus-money payout at minus-1.5 on the puckline because it's hard to win by two goals.
 Example: the Chicago Blackhawks are -165 favorites (risk $165 to win $100) over the Detroit Red Wings (+150).
 On the puckline, the Blackhawks are -1.5 but at +145 (risk $100 to win $145), while the Red Wings are +1.5 at -165.

 Similar to the puckline, the runline acts as a spread in baseball.
 The favorite on the moneyline to win the game outright would be -1.5 on the runline, while the underdog on the moneyline would be +1.5.
 However, in many cases the moneyline favorite will return a plus-money payout at -1.5 on the runline because most games are decided by one run.
 If a team is massively favored on the moneyline, it also can be favored at -1.5 on the runline.
 Many books will offer alternate runlines of 2.5 or even 3.5 but the prices change dramatically.